mesonbuild/meson/docs/markdown/Build-options.md

 #### Startup project

-The `backend_startup_project` option can be set to define the default project that will be executed with the "Start debugging F5" action in visual studio.
-It should be the same name as an executable target name.
+The `backend_startup_project` option can be set to define the active project when a solution is first opened in Visual Studio.
+It is ignored with other backends.

 ```meson
 project('my_project', 'c', default_options: ['backend_startup_project=my_exe'])